renathossain/vscode-markdown-runner/README.md

 Please note that the following features are desired for future development, but their implementation is not guaranteed:

 - Implement automatic pasting of execution results within the markdown file and provide a toggle to turn it on/off.
-- Improve user-friendliness of the "Compiler Configuration" settings, possibly by integrating them directly into the VS Code settings UI, instead of editing a .json file.

 Your feedback and contributions are welcome in shaping the future of this extension!